-We have been notified by Samsung of alleged breaches of our payment obligations to Samsung, which ultimately could result in termination of our agreements for manufacturing of our drug product and related services we expect Samsung to provide under the agreements.
+We have been notified by Samsung of Samsung's intent to terminate the Company's agreements for manufacturing of our drug product and related services.

 Beginning in fiscal 2022, we have received communications from Samsung regarding alleged breaches of our agreements with Samsung relating to past due balances.
-The Company has been pursuing negotiations with Samsung regarding potential approaches to resolve the issues short of litigation, including proposals by each party for an alternative schedule of payments, and proposals by the Company to satisfy a portion of the Company's payment obligations in the form of equity securities of the Company and to postpone or cancel provisions in the agreements calling for the manufacturing of additional drug product.
-There can be no assurance that we will be able to address the issues raised by Samsung or avoid being found in breach of our agreements with Samsung.
-Failure to resolve the issues may ultimately result in termination of our agreements with Samsung, which could jeopardize our ability to properly store our inventories of drug product and manufacture additional drug product when needed.
-Refer to Note 10, Commitments and Contingencies - Commitments with Samsung BioLogics Co., Ltd. ("Samsung") in the consolidated financial statements included in this prospectus for further information.
+The Company has been pursuing negotiations with Samsung regarding potential approaches to resolve the issues short of litigation.

+On November 21, 2023, Samsung informed the Company of Samsung's intent to terminate the agreements with the Company, effective January 5, 2024.
+As of the date of this filing, the parties remain in communication about the outstanding issues under the agreements and potential options moving forward.
+There can be no assurance that we will be able to address the issues raised by Samsung or avoid being found in breach or our agreements with Samsung.
+Failure to resolve the issues may ultimately result in termination of our agreements with Samsung, which could jeopardize our ability to properly store our inventories of drug product and manufacture additional durg product when needed.